CenturyLinkCloud/PublicKB/Ecosystem Partners/centurylink-cloud-ecosystem-program-guide.md

 <ul>
   <li>Members are responsible for providing 24x7 (email &amp; telephone) customer support for their product.</li>
   <li>
-    <p>By default, all Members will receive support from CenturyLink at the 'Developer' support tier. &nbsp;Please see <a href="https://t3n.zendesk.com/entries/21651149-Ticket-Prioritization-Matrix">this matrix for support details</a>. &nbsp;Ecosystem Members
+    <p>By default, all Members will receive support from CenturyLink at the 'Developer' support tier.
+Please see <a href="https://t3n.zendesk.com/entries/21651149-Ticket-Prioritization-Matrix">this matrix for support details</a>.
+Ecosystem Members
       may upgrade their level of support at any time.
 Professional-level of support can be requested via a NOC ticket and Enterprise-level support can be upgraded by requesting a quote for a Dedicated Service Engineer.</p>
   </li>
 </ul>